arcones/kc-devops-6-cicd-jenkins-system/README.md

 - Network settings:
   - Create security group
   - Mark Allow SSH traffic from your IP
-  - Mark Allow HTTP traffic from your IP
+  - Mark Allow HTTP (not HTTPS!) traffic from your IP
 - Storage: Create 30GiB gp2 root volume (non encrypted)

 Once created connect with the machine > go to EC2 dashboard > select the machine just created > connect > ssh client.
 Follow instructions to connect with it using ssh and the key pair you have created